 13 people favorited this theater

-Opened as the Brighton Park in 1919, this theater was built for the Schoenstadt circuit by the firm of Levy & Klein, whose other Chicago theaters include the North Side’s Granada and Diversey (later the Century) Theatres.
-It was named for the neighborhood it was located in and stood on Archer Avenue near Sacramento Avenue.
+Opened as the Brighton Park Theatre in 1919, it was built for the Schoenstadt circuit by the architectural firm of Levy & Klein, whose other Chicago theatres include the North Side’s Granada Theatre and Diversey Theatre (later the Century Theatre).
+It was named for the neighborhood it was located in and stood on S. Archer Avenue near S. Sacramento Avenue.

 The Brighton Park Theatre, which did not have a stage and was built specifically for movies, also contained a 2/6 Kimball organ.

-The theater was known as the Brighton after the ‘Park’ portion of its name was dropped during the 50s.
+The theatre was known as the Brighton Theatre after the ‘Park’ portion of its name was dropped during the 1950’s.

 After a long life as a popular neighborhood house, it closed its doors in 1991, and in September 2003, was torn down.